tayloraswift/swift-evolution/proposals/nnnn-abbreviate-retroactive.md

 ## Introduction

 Currently, when a protocol defined in the current module refines external protocols, conforming an external type to this local protocol requires spelling out each implied protocol conformance at the conformance site with the `@retroactive` attribute applied to the name of each implied protocol.
-Protocol composition syntax (e.g., `P & Q`) cannot be used to abbreviate these conformances.
 This proposal seeks to allow a single `@retroactive` attribute applied to a conformance to a local protocol to imply `@retroactive` conformances to all its external implied protocols.

 ## Motivation